AndroidPillars/React---Basics/README.md

 # Setting Styles

-- To install font from online sources
+- To install font from online sources,

   <b>In stylesheet.css</b>,